Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

   <img src="images/Stream_Data_Display.jpeg" width =100% heigth=100%>
 </div>

-## Creating Ktable to calculate player kill ratio in real-time
+## Creating Ktable to calculate player kill/Death ratio in real-time

-1.Now We will create a Ktable which will helps us finding number of death per kill for each user in real time .It will get updated every time a player kills/Dies within the particular window in real time
+1.Create a KTable that updates every time a player kills/dies within a particular window in real-time.
+Execute the KSQL command below.
+Note that for this example, we have taken the tumbling window as 5 minutes, but you can choose your own window size.

-2.To create the Ktable ,Execute the below KSQL Command (Note :For my example i have taken the tumbling window as 5 mins you can have as you wish)
+2.After executing the command, check the logs to ensure that the table creation was successful.

 ```bash